 Texas to lift statewide mask mandate, despite warnings from public health officials

-Texas Governor Greg Abbott announced Tuesday that he will soon lift the state's mask mandate, even as federal officials have urged states not to abandon COVID-19 precautions and cited a slowing drop in cases nationwide.
+Texas Governor Greg Abbott announced Tuesday that he will soon lift the state's mask mandate, even as federal officials have urged states not to abandon COVID-19 precautions and have noted a slowing drop in cases nationwide.

 "Make no mistake, COVID-19 has not disappeared, but it is clear from the recoveries, vaccinations, reduced hospitalizations, and safe practices that Texans are using that state mandates are no longer needed," Abbott, a Republican, said in a statement.

 The governor's executive order, which will take effect on March 10, also lifts capacity restrictions imposed on the state's businesses.
-Local officials can still impose "mitigation strategies" if hospitalizations in their area surge, but are banned from punishing residents who defy mask guidance and cannot limit restaurant guidance to less than 50%.
+Local officials can still impose "mitigation strategies" if hospitalizations in their area surge, but are banned from punishing residents who defy mask guidance and cannot limit business capacity to less than 50%.

 Cases and deaths from COVID-19 had plummeted after a surge that followed the winter holiday season nationwide, including in Texas.
 The governor justified his decision by pointing to the state's drop in case counts, noting that daily case counts are the lowest since last November.